Crimewatch

 In October 2017, the BBC announced that the main Crimewatch series had been cancelled, citing declining viewership.
 The daytime spin-off series Crimewatch Roadshow (now Crimewatch Live) would continue to air, but will also air more episodes per year.
-Crime NI, a similar live monthly programme in partnership with Crimestoppers UK, was aired from 3 September 2021 to 11 April 2022 on BBC One Northern Ireland and presented by Wendy Austin and Dearbhail McDonald.
+Over 40 years, more than 700 programmes have been broadcast with 7,000 appeals made on behalf of British police.

 History

 The idea for the show came from the UK programme Police 5 and the German Aktenzeichen XY… ungelöst (File Reference XY … Unsolved).
 Producers viewed the shows and rejected the overt reconstructions with music to build suspense in America's Most Wanted, and were also against the idea of filming the reconstruction from the perspective of the offender as in Aktenzeichen XY… ungelöst (particularly for sexual assaults).
 However, they favoured the idea of audience participation in the show.

 Originally, Crimewatch UK (as it was then known) was due to run for only three programmes.
 It was regarded as an experiment when it was first shown due to doubts that the police would take part and scepticism as to whether witnesses and victims would welcome the idea.
 There was also concern that it could be considered to prejudice a jury.
 In over 25 years, 57 murderers, 53 rapists and sex offenders, 18 paedophiles, and others were captured as a direct result of Crimewatch appeals.

 The original theme music was "Rescue Helicopter" (1980) by John Cameron (Bruton Music).